vforget/rare-variant-pipeline/README.md

 * RR\_MAXPERM: Max allowable permutations for RR analysis.
 * RR\_NONSIG: Non-significant test count during permutation at which to stop the permutation process.

+* **Covariates file**: A file containing covariate values per sample.
+This file is optional, and is not used for VT (this RV test doesnot support covariates).
+Format of the file is:

+	sample\_id\_1    value  value
+	sample\_id\_2    value  value
+    sample\_id\_3    value  value
+    sample\_id\_4    value  value
+    sample\_id\_5    value  value
+    sample\_id\_6    value  value

+Each line consists of 2 or more columns.
+The first column is always the sample name.
+Subsequent columns are the covariate values.
+The file is specified to the pipeline via the -c option.

 ## Pipeline Overview